THE LEGAL PROCEEDINGS OF A DIVORCE ARE CHALLENGING

 ANNULMENT WITH A OHIO DIVORCE ATTORNEY

 A legal separation is a legal proceeding to divide the assets and liabilities of the marriage, determine spousal support/alimony, establish child support, and determine the custody and parenting time arrangements regarding your children.
-A legal separation does not terminate your marriage.
-Additionally, a legal separation is not required prior to obtaining a divorce or dissolution.
-There are different requirements and conditions on residency and jurisdiction, so it is important to consult with an experienced attorney to know when a legal separation is appropriate for your situation or when such will provide you with strategic benefits.
+A legal separation does not terminate your marriage, nor is it required prior to obtaining a divorce or dissolution.
+There are different requirements and conditions on residency and jurisdiction.
+It is important to consult with an experienced attorney to know when a legal separation provide you with strategic benefits and/or is appropriate for your situation.

 Spousal support (referred to as alimony in some states) is a monthly payment from one spouse to another for living expenses.
 Spousal support is awarded when one spouse earns a significantly greater income than the other.
 The amount of spousal support is determined by the respective annual income of the parties.
-How long a party pays/receives spousal support is determined by several factors including but not limited to the duration of the marriage, the age of the parties, the health of the parties, and many other factors.
-A court has wide discretion in determining if spousal support will be ordered, the amount, and the duration.
+How long a party pays/receives spousal support is determined by several factors such as the duration of the marriage, the age of the parties, the health of the parties, and other factors.
+A court has the freedom to determine the duration, scope, and amount if awarded.

 How Spousal Support is Calculated

-There is no formula for spousal support.
-The court has discretion to determine how much spousal support will be awarded.
-The court may look to equalize the incomes of the parties depending on the incomes of the parties and the duration of the marriage.
-However, the amount of spousal support is determined by the specific facts and circumstances of the parties and their marriage.
-The quality of the case presented to the court and opposing counsel will determine how much you will be ordered to pay or receive in spousal support.
+The amount of spousal support is determined by the specific facts and circumstances of the parties and their marriage.
+The quality of the case presented to the court and opposing counsel will determine how much you will be ordered to pay or receive in spousal support, which is why it’s important to contact a qualified attorney as soon as possible.

 HOW OUR OHIO DIVORCE ATTORNEYS HELP WITH ASSET DIVISION

+The goal asset division is to disentangle the parties financially from each other.
 Assets and debts of the parties are divided by the court in a divorce, dissolution, and legal separation.
-In Ohio, the court will equally divide all marital assets and debts among the parties unless such equal division is unfair for some particular reason.
-The goal of a property division is to disentangle the parties financially from each other.
-A financially sophisticated attorney is required to know and understand all costs and benefits associated with how your property is divided.
+In Ohio, the court will equally divide all marital assets and debts among the parties unless such equal division is unfair.
 It is important to understand when or if equal is not necessarily the same.
 Read our blog on Asset Division to get a better understanding.

 Marital Property Versus Separate Property

 Marital property is any asset or debt that has been obtained and accumulated during the term of the marriage and is subject to division by the court in a divorce, dissolution, or legal separation.
 In Ohio, all property is presumed to be marital property until a party proves otherwise.
 Separate property is property that is determined not to be marital property and is not subject to division in a divorce, dissolution, or legal separation.
 The asset or debt remains the property of the one of the parties.
 Separate property may be inheritance, gifts, or property that was acquired prior to the marriage.
 Many times, a party will use their separate property for some marital purpose like making a deposit on the purchase of the marital residence.
-A detail-oriented attorney is required to trace, identify, and establish your separate property so that it is protected through the legal process.
-It is our goal to ensure that your spouse does not unfairly receive property to which they are not entitled.
+A detail-oriented attorney will trace, identify, and establish your separate property so that it is protected through the legal process and your spouse does not unfairly receive property to which they are not entitled.

 Dividing Assets in a Long-Term Marriage

 Dividing assets in a long-term marriage (a marriage twenty years or longer) can be especially complicated due to the amount of property that has accumulated over the years.
-Usually, the complication is more about identifying and inventorying the property and the emotional connection that each party has to certain property.
-We provide a compassionate and goal-oriented approach to these issues to enable the client to obtain a fair and desired result.
+Usually, the complication is about identifying, inventorying, and understanding the emotional connections each party to that property.

 A long-term marriage does not necessarily mean that the parties are older individuals.
 Many long-term marriages are between parties still in their forties.
-However, the issues that present themselves in a divorce between individuals of advanced age can be even more complicated due to the parties receiving social security benefits or being in pay status with their respective retirements.
+However, the issues that present themselves in a divorce between individuals of advanced age can be even more complicated due to social security benefits and respective retirements.
 The financial issues facing older divorcing couples can be devastating if not handled properly.
-The attorneys at Trolinger Law Offices, LLC are experienced litigators and are more than capable of protecting your interests and lifestyle for which you worked your whole life.

 Modifying Divorce Decrees